yu3818199/os3/README.md

 <h1>OS/3 operating system</h1>
 <p>
 Welcome here.
-This is a personal work to verify the implementation details of operating system technology.The main development language is assembly, and some tools use C language.If you are interested, you can leave a message on issues.
+This is a personal work to verify the implementation details of operating system technology.The main development language is assembly, and some tools use C language.If you have interest to it , you can leave a message on issues.
 </p>

 ![Image](https://github.com/yu3818199/os3/blob/master/img/mainpage.gif)